Introduction, Context & Scope

 Leadership & Action Plan

 Responsibility for ensuring Prevent Duty is met lies with the Directors, as does responsibility for the Prevent risk assessment/action plan and policy.
 Their duties are to ensure delivery of an effective risk assessment/ action plan and policy as outlined here.
 They can be contacted by email or by telephone on 02075109920.
-The Prevent Lead is Business Operations Manager Dino Randhawa, who will oversee Prevent Duty on a practical day to day basis within the organisation.
+The Prevent Lead is Andrew Saleh, who will oversee Prevent Duty on a practical day to day basis within the organisation.

 HFS London will undertake a risk assessment to identify the potential risks associated with students being drawn into terrorism.
 On the basis of this risk assessment HFS London will identify any actions which need to be taken to mitigate the risks and develop an appropriate action plan.
 This plan will be reviewed and updated annually, or sooner if appropriate.